Overview

 Orthodontic treatment can result in healthier, more beautiful smiles.
 Straight teeth are easier to clean, more efficient at biting, chewing, and speaking, and contribute to healthy teeth and gums.
 Well-aligned teeth and jaws may alleviate or prevent physical health problems, and an attractive smile contributes to self-esteem, confidence, and personal growth.

 Orthodontic appliances are tools used by orthodontists to correct various dental issues.
 They come in many forms, each designed to address specific orthodontic problems.
+Key components of orthodontics include brackets and wires, which are commonly used in braces to apply gentle pressure to teeth, guiding them into proper alignment.
 Here are some of the most common types:

 Space Maintainers: If a child loses a baby tooth prematurely, a space maintainer is used to keep the space open until the permanent tooth erupts.
 They can be removable or fixed.